matutosi/ontama/README.md

 3. Select "File(wav, mp3, mp4)" if you want to recognise the sound in an audio or video file.
   3-1.
 A screen for selecting a file appears, select an audio or video file and click 'Open'.
   3-2.
 The black screen shows the progress of the various operations.
-  3-3. "*.docx" and "*_plani.txt" files are created in the same folder as the file selected (* is the same name as the input file).
-When mp3 and mp4 input, audio data in wav format "*.wav" will be generated (delete if unnecessary).
+  3-3.
+"FILE.docx" and "FILE_plani.txt" files are created in the same folder as the file selected (FILE is the same name as the input file).
+When mp3 and mp4 input, audio data in wav format "FILE.wav" will be generated (delete if unnecessary).
 4. Select 'Microphone' if you want to recognise the sound input from the microphone of the PC.
   4-1.
 Wait for a while as various displays appear on the black screen.
   4-2.
 When the following appears on the black screen, input sound from the microphone.